practicalli/spacemacs/introduction.md

   </tr>
 </table>

+> #### TODO::Images not always loading
+> Unfortunately there is a bug with this website in that it doesn't always load images.
+If you see a broken image, please try refresh the page.
+If you know how to solve this bug, please let me know :)

 [Emacs](https://www.gnu.org/software/emacs/) has been a shining beacon of Free and Open Source software from the early 1970's and has grown to be a versatile set of development tools for all languages.
 This long history has given [Emacs](https://www.gnu.org/software/emacs/) the ability to interact with almost every aspect of your digital life.